 Students may consider taking the co-requisite courses that are threaded throughout the nursing curriculum prior to entering the nursing major.
 The three co-requisite classes that are required before beginning your junior year are: Developmental Psychology; Principles of Microbiology/lab; Science of Nutrition, Introduction to Ethics, and Introduction to Sociology.
+Introduction to Ethics, and Introduction to Sociology.
 Introduction to Ethics, and Introduction to Sociology must be completed before finishing the nursing program of study.
 Always follow ALL prerequisite requirements as laid out in the Undergraduate Bulletin (available electronically in MyAkron